romanvm/script.module.pyxbmct/docs/examples.rst

     # Delete the window instance when it is no longer used.
     del window

-If you’ve done everything correctly, you should see a window like the one shown below:
+If you've done everything correctly, you should see a window like the one shown below:

 .. figure:: _static/hello_world.jpg
-  :height: 400
-  :width: 400

   **"Hello World!" example**